maxxxxxdlp/code-generator/README.md

 ```

 Start the server:

 ```sh
 npm run dev
 ```

 This joke project came out of:

 - Frustration with a test that keeps on failing
 - A bet with a friend that this will work

+## Documentation

+Enter the expected input and output pairs and click "Generate".

+It will try to randomly generate a JavaScript function until by chance it finds
+a function that matches all specified test cases.

+Note, the performance is horrible for all but trivial cases.

+The "Iteration limit" parameter determines how many times it tries to generate

+The "Soft token count limit" is responsible for making the random generator more
+conservative (i.e avoid `if` statements and declaring new variables) as the
+limit is approaching.

+The random generator is implemented as simplified JavaScript syntax tree with
+weights attached to branches of the tree.

+See `syntaxTree` variable in [./src/generator/syntax.ts](./src/generator/syntax.ts)

+No machine learning or fancy AI magic is used - pure randomness (it's about as efficient as [Bogosort](https://en.wikipedia.org/wiki/Bogosort))